Nyayic/Building-With-WordPress/cltmtc7tu000709jo25cubbw8.md

 ### **Installing WordPress**

-Once you have your domain name and hosting set up, the next step is to install WordPress.
+Once you have your domain name and hosting all set up, the next step is to install WordPress.

 Most hosting providers offer a one-click WordPress installation process.
 Below is an example of installation through the cpanel via Softaculous.